weifund/docs/docs.md

 ### The  Bounty
-The bounty Crowdfundrr was originally build for.
+The bounty Crowdfundrr was build for originally.

 https://forum.ethereum.org/discussion/1779/bounty-crowdfunding-dapp#latest